Joey Wagman: Team Israel

 Wagman was on the roster for Israel at the 2017 World Baseball Classic qualifier, however he did not make an appearance during the tournament.
 He pitched for Team Israel at the 2017 World Baseball Classic, in March 2017.

 Wagman competed on the Israel national baseball team for qualification for the 2020 Olympics.
 He started one game and pitched in one game in relief as the team played in the 2019 European Baseball Championship - B-Pool in early July 2019 in Blagoevgrad, Bulgaria, winning all of its games and advancing to the playoffs against Team Lithuania in the 2019 Playoff Series at the end of July 2019 for the last qualifying spot for the 2019 European Baseball Championship.
 He was 0-0 with one save and a 1.50 ERA with 9 strikeouts in 6 innings.
 He got the win in Game 1 of the 3-game playoff series against Lithuania, after pitching 6 innings in the 12-2 victory.

 He pitched for Team Israel at the 2019 European Baseball Championship, where Wagman led all pitchers in the Championship with a 0.00 ERA over 10.2 innings and was second in batting average with runners on (.059) and eighth in opposing batting average (.189), as he was 1-0 in three games and gave up seven hits and four walks as he struck out eight batters.

 Wagman also pitched for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.
 In game 1 of the tournament he pitched Team Israel to a shutout victory over European bronze medal winner Team Spain.
 Wagman tied for the lead among all pitchers in the tournament with two wins, and led in complete games (1) and strikeouts (14), while going 2-0 with an 0.56 ERA in two starts and pitching 16 innings while giving up nine hits and zero walks, and keeping batters to an opposing batting average of .161.
 Wagman said: "This has been the best baseball experience of my life."

 He pitched for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021.
 He was 0-2, as in two starts he pitched 6.2 innings and gave up six earned runs.

-Wagman will pitch for Team Israel in the 2023 World Baseball Classic, to be held in Miami starting during March 11–15.
-He will be playing for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.
+Wagman pitched for Team Israel in the 2023 World Baseball Classic.
+He played for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.